 - 1 tsp baking powder

 - Pre-heat the oven at 325°.
-Line an 8×8 baking dish with parchment paper.
+Line an 8 x 8 or 9 x 9 baking dish with parchment paper.

-- Transfer the brownie batter to the prepared baking dish and press with your hands gently to even the dough.
+- Transfer the brownie batter to the prepared baking dish, press gently with a spoon to even the dough and sprinkle with a few extra chocolate chips pressing with your hands to sink them in the dough slightly.